Nercury/metafactory-rs/README.md

     let getter = any_factory.as_factory_of::<int>().unwrap();

-    // note that "take" required no arguments
+    // note that "take" requires no arguments

     assert_eq!(getter.take().value, 12);
 }